-Reducing the Sodium intake, keeps the blood pressure at bay and lowers the risks of heart diseases and strokes.
-If the sugar intake is too much , it leads to being over weight and can lead to cardiovascular diseases.
+Reducing Sodium intake keeps the blood pressure at bay and lowers the risks of heart diseases and strokes.
+If the sugar intake is too much, it leads to being overweight and can lead to cardiovascular diseases.

-The diet of an older adult is important to monitor and keep in check.
-A balanced meal is what is required and too much salt or sugar.
+The diet of an older adult is essential to monitor and keep in check.
+A balanced meal is what is required, and they should avoid too much salt or sugar.
 Switch to healthy alternatives of naturally salty food items like cashews, almonds, dried beans, unsalted seeds, etc. or naturally sweet food items like fruits, berries, dark chocolate, etc.

 3. Drinking less water

-Water is paramount but still we forget to have it.
+Water is paramount, but still, we forget to have it.
 The body hydration is very essential, especially for older adults.
-In addition, after 50 years of age, everyone usually takes more medication which can t boost the risk of dehydration.
-Finally, their sense of thirst is less acute, making it easy for them to forget the need to drink.
+In addition, after 50 years of age, everyone usually takes more medication which can increase the risk of getting dehydrated quickly.
+As a result, the sense of thirst becomes less acute, making it easy for the person to forget the need to drink.